dtcenter/MET/docs/Users_Guide/config_options.rst

 topo_mask
 ^^^^^^^^^

-The "topo_mask" dictionary defines the model topography field which is used when verifying at the surface.
-This logic is applied to point observations whose message type appears in the "SURFACE" entry of the "message_type_group_map" setting.
-Only use point observations where the topo - station elevation difference meets the "use_obs_thresh" threshold entry.
-For the observations kept, when interpolating forecast data to the observation location, only use forecast grid points where the topo - station difference meets the "interp_fcst_thresh" threshold entry.
+The "topo_mask" dictionary defines the model topography field used when verifying at the surface.
 The flag entry enables/disables this logic.
-If the "file_name" is left empty, then the topography data is assumed to exist in the input forecast file.
+When enabled, the "message_type_group_map" dictionary must contain an entry for "SURFACE".
+This logic is applied to point observations whose message type appears in the "SURFACE" entry.
+Only use point observations where the topo minus station elevation difference meets the "use_obs_thresh" threshold entry.
+For the observations kept, when interpolating forecast data to the observation location, only use forecast grid points where the topo minus station difference meets the "interp_fcst_thresh" threshold entry.
+If the "file_name" is left empty, the topography data is assumed to exist in the input forecast file.
 Otherwise, the specified file(s) are searched for the data specified in the "field" entry.
 The "regrid" settings specify how this field should be regridded to the verification domain.

-topo_mask.flag may be set separately in each "obs.field" entry.
+The "topo_mask.flag" entry may be set separately in each "obs.field" entry.

 .. code-block:: none